Curtis Mayfield: Early life

 Curtis Lee Mayfield was born on Wednesday, June 3, 1942, in Cook County Hospital in Chicago, Illinois, the son of Marion Washington and Kenneth Mayfield, one of five children.
 Mayfield's father left the family when Curtis was five; his mother (and maternal grandmother) moved the family into several Chicago public housing projects before settling in Cabrini–Green during his teen years.
-Mayfield attended Wells Community Academy High School before dropping out his second year.
+Mayfield attended Wells High School before dropping out his second year.
 His mother taught him piano and, along with his grandmother, encouraged him to enjoy gospel music.
 At the age of seven he sang publicly at his aunt's church with the Northern Jubilee Gospel Singers.

 Mayfield received his first guitar when he was ten, later recalling that he loved his guitar so much he used to sleep with it.
-He was a self-taught musician, but he grew up admiring blues singer Muddy Waters and Spanish guitarist Andres Segovia.
+He was a self-taught musician, and he grew up admiring blues singer Muddy Waters and Spanish guitarist Andres Segovia.

 When he was 14 years old he formed the Alphatones when the Northern Jubilee Gospel Singers decided to try their luck in downtown Chicago and Mayfield stayed behind.
 Fellow group member Sam Gooden was quoted "It would have been nice to have him there with us, but of course, your parents have the first say."

 Later in 1956, he joined his high school friend Jerry Butler's group The Roosters with brothers Arthur and Richard Brooks.
 He wrote and composed songs for this group who would become The Impressions two years later.
+He was also notably a childhood friend of fellow musician Terry Callier.